janmonschke/janmonschke.github.com/_posts/2015-12-01-making-of-javascript-what-are-you.md

 draft: true
 ---

-The story of how we created the web-based audiovisual perfomance for JSConf.eu 2015.
+The story of how we created the web-based audiovisual performance for JSConf.eu 2015.

 [[VIDEO]]